 Most cruises stay in port only during the day.
 But if dining ashore or checking out the local bars or entertainment scene is your thing, then Azamara Club Cruises might be the line for you.
 It's committed to destination immersion, offering longer hours in port, plenty of overnights and evening tours.
 Its "Cruise Global, Dine Local" initiative guides passengers to restaurants where locals eat, while its "Nights and Cool Places" tours take small groups out at night to experience a destination's art, architecture or scenic wonders once the sun sets.
 (Think after-hours tour of a museum or illuminated landmarks.)
 Want to head out on your own?
 Tourist board reps come onto each ship to offer suggestions to independent travelers.

 Learn how to make the most of your overnight port call.

 "It's unhealthy with all that food!"

-"It's impossible to experience another culture if you're on a cruise."
+"It's impossible to experience another culture."

---by Erica Silverstein, Senior Editor
+--By Erica Silverstein, Senior Editor